scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

         'scrapy.contrib.spidermiddleware.depth.DepthMiddleware',
     ]

 The list of enabled spider middlewares.
-Keep in mind that some may need te be enabled through some settings.
+Keep in mind that some may need to be enabled through a particular setting.
 The top (first) middleware is closer to the engine, while the bottom (last) middleware is closer to the spider.

 .. setting:: SPIDER_MODULES